Healthy People

 Safe Communities

+Background: The Monroe/Summers Counties Tobacco Prevention Coalition and the Breast Cancer Awareness team has been meeting monthly at the Monroe Health Center in Union.
 The Breast Cancer Awareness Committee has been a proactive team since 1998.
-They meet monthly and educate the public about the importance of breast self-exam, mamograms and catching breast cancer early.
+They educate the public about the importance of breast self-exam, mamograms and catching breast cancer early.
 Information is provided by members at Health Fairs, Farmer's Day, Autumn Harvest Festival and one to one.
 A yearly cancer walk is held in October with the proceeds going to pay for screenings for women with no insurance or underinsured.
 Sixty-three women were diagnosed with breast cancer in Monroe County 2001-2004.